About Arts Award

 Through Arts Award young people gain a nationally recognised qualification enabling them to progress into further education and employment.
 Arts Award has five levels, four of which (Explore, Bronze, Silver, Gold) are accredited qualifications on the Regulated Qualifications Framework (RQF).
 Arts Award Discover is an introductory level.

 At all levels, children and young people work with an Arts Award adviser.
 This is a trained adult who supports young people in gaining arts experiences, provides guidance and assesses arts logs and portfolios.
 Teachers, teaching assistants, museum learning staff, art practitioners, youth workers and volunteers can all train as advisers.

-There are no entry requirements, no time limit for completing the award, and no set rules on how to present final work.
-Young people just need to be aged under 25, and ready to explore new creative experiences.
+There are no entry requirements and no time limit for completing the award, and no set rules on how to present the final work.
+Young people just need to be aged under 25, and be ready to explore new creative experiences.

 Arts Award is managed by Trinity College London in association with Arts Council England, working with 10 regional Bridge organisations.
 A New Direction is part of this network, funded by Arts Council England, who lead on Arts Award regional development.

 Head to the Arts Award website to find out more.